-Smart bonus money moves include paying down debt, funding a short-term savings goal (such as a downpayment on a home or setting up an emergency fund), as well as investing the money for long-term growth.
+Smart bonus money moves may include paying down debt, helping to fund a short-term savings goal (such as a downpayment on a house or establishing an emergency fund), as well as investing the money to potentially achieve long-term growth.

-There’s no one formula for spending (or not spending) a bonus, since everyone’s financial situation and future goals are completely unique.
+There’s no one right formula for spending (or not spending) a bonus: Each person’s financial situation and future goals are entirely unique.

-But here are some ideas for using that year-end check—or any sudden infusion of cash—that can help improve your financial well-being both now and down the line.
+But here are some ideas for using your bonus — or any other cash infusion, in fact — that can help improve your financial wellness today and tomorrow.

 Allocating Some Money to Fun

 You worked hard all year.
-So it’s totally understandable if you want to put some of your bonus money simply towards a few wants and not just needs.
+So it’s totally understandable if you want to put some of your bonus money simply towards a few wants vs. just needs.

-And as with any financial decision, it typically doesn’t have to be all or nothing, your work bonus included.
+With any financial decision, it typically doesn’t have to be all or nothing, and that includes your work bonus.
 In fact, taking a balanced approach to your money might actually help you to maintain the stamina that financial goals often require.

 Although the exact split is ultimately up to you, to avoid overspending, you might want to consider putting roughly 90% of your bonus towards your financial goals, and devoting about 10% to “fun money.”